Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - The biggest disadvantage of the halti is the fact that it takes quite some time for the dog to get adjusted to it.
 Some dogs will panic, toss themselves on the floor, rub their heads on surfaces and paw at it.

 - Some dogs appear to be excessively subdued when wearing it.

 - The halti must be fit correctly to ensure effectiveness.
 The halti should not rub against the eye area; rather, it should be resting near the nose, away from the eyes.
 The dog should not be able to paw it off.
-It should look like a "V" for victory and not an "L" for loser according to Terri Ryan.
+It should look like a "V" and not an "L," according to Terri Ryan.

 - A halti may cause subdued behavior in some dogs, which is why I am not a big fan of it and prefer front-attachment harnesses.